gdunlop/budget-boating/_posts/2020-05-12-Budget-boat-choices.markdown

 - What type of hull profile?
 - How many passengers do you need to accommodate?
 - Where will you store it and launch it?
+- Will it be left unattended on the water?

 Some of these topics are quite involved and are covered in separate posts:-